A Gunflint legend

-Barb Gecas of Heston's Lodge came on to talk about her Winter Tracks activity, knitting by the fire — "I thought there should be an indoor sport, too,'' she said — and then there was an interview with Quinn McCloughan, son of the new owners of Bearskin Lodge.
+Barb Gecas of Heston's Lodge came on to talk about the activity she was offering for a festival — "I thought there should be an indoor sport, too,'' she said — and then there was an interview with Quinn McCloughan, son of the owners of Bearskin Lodge.

-His parents, he said, were teachers in the Twin Cities suburb of Wayzata who had bought the resort in a burst of enthusiasm after the previous year's American Birkebeiner nordic-skiing race.
+His parents, he said, were teachers in the Twin Cities suburb of Wayzata who had bought the resort in a burst of enthusiasm after the American Birkebeiner nordic-skiing race.

 "But they've been kind of surprised by the constant work,'' he said ruefully.

 It's not easy to live on a 57-mile dead-end road in the wilderness.
 Breakfast at Gunflint Lodge was a little chilly the next day because the resort's heat-storing blocks had failed to charge the night before.

 But I warmed up by skiing down to Heston's, another family-run resort on Gunflint Lake, where Barb Gecas made me a cappuccino while I waited at the counter and looked around her old-fashioned little store, full of duck decoys and knotty pine.

 Gecas runs the resort with her husband, Greg, grandson of the original owners, and she said the owners of Bearskin had jokingly chided her for not telling them how much work it is to run a resort.